Saiharsha317-code/RTL-Design-and-Synthesis/BabySoC/README.md

 # VSDIAT Co-Training – Baby SoC Design and Verification

-Documentation of a two-day **VSDIAT co-training program** conducted at **Anurag University** for EC/EEE third-year students, covering the design and verification flow of the **VSDBabySoC** architecture — from specification through RTL, functional simulation, synthesis, and gate-level simulation (GLS).
+Documentation  covering the design and verification flow of the **VSDBabySoC** architecture — from specification through RTL, functional simulation, synthesis, and gate-level simulation (GLS).

 This repository documents what was actually performed during the training: the tools used, the commands run, the waveforms observed, the problems encountered during GLS, and how they were debugged and resolved.